 Stacy remembers some of the events that took place when the accident took place quite clearly though it seemed a bit odd as she was only a baby when the incident happened.
 It was as though she was a spectator to the whole incident while at the same time being involved directly in the crash.
 Little flashbacks occurred quite frequently as days passed with Stacy experiencing deja vu over some of the incidences that took her back to her childhood.

-Years later Stacy would come to realize that she could remember certain events that took place in her life with much clarity even if it happened during her infant years.
-Sometimes her memory would be ignited by events that take place which had similar inferences to her past and with a sudden jolt she would try to remember it and get the exact impression that it had happened before.
-Certain events would sometimes take her into the crevices of her memory of lifetime experiences before she was born.
+Years later Stacy would come to realize that she could remember certain events that took place in her life clearly even though some of it happened during her infancy.
+Sometimes her memory would be ignited by current events that took place which had similar inferences to her past and with a sudden jolt she would try to remember it and get the exact impression that it had happened before.
+Certain events would sometimes take her into the crevices of her memory remembering events when she was born.
 It was like a time-warp that she transcends into and this phenomenon that she was feeling was coming to her in snippets more regularly as days passed.

 On that fateful day, Stacy's dad was taking them back home to Singapore with two of their mutual friends who had followed him and who were travelling back to Singapore together with them in the car.
 He was really excited her mom said, to be taking their baby home after having been away from both of them for three months and leaving them with his mother for the duration of Stacy's mom's confinement period.